 While you can keep track of how many pages the person completed within the time provided or how many of the actions the person chose aligned with what is considered “correct” in your company (and desired company culture) the highest value (for me) is the coaching conversations that can be had around the reasons that the actions were chosen.
 These conversations can really help leaders understand their impact on others and improve their self-awareness as a result.

-The attached Inbox Exercise requires you to print out items and provide them to intended participants in the exercise.
-The first page describes the situation which you should share with the participant(s) of the exercise.
-The next two pages are for your eyes only and help you to understand the set-up and what you, as the facilitator, should do.
+The attached inbox exercise requires you to print out items and provide them to intended participants in the exercise.
+The first page describes the situation which you should share with the participant(s) as part of the exercise.
+The next two pages are then for your eyes only and they will help you to understand the set-up and what you, as the facilitator, should do with that particular exercise page.
 The section that follows behind the “Worksheet” page is provided to participants once the Q and A portion of the instructions discussion is over.

 - If you choose to include priory setting as one of the test elements, consider using something like the Eisenhower/Covey matrix:

 You can read more about it here : Priority matrix write-up If you decide to include priority-setting as an element, this approach will give you a better foundation for debriefing discussions.

 - You can use this exercise with a class of participants and then I would suggest you have each participant check the work of his/her neighbor once the exercise has been timed-out.
 Read out the action considered best for each of the incidents and assign a score for correct answers.
 Of course you can use your own judgment when some participants have similar answers/responses, but just worded it differently.